 Opening Reception, January 23, 5—7 p.m.

-*The first chapter of Carlos Motta’s new project on LGBTQI Dreamers is on view as part of Soft Power at SFMOMA October 26-February 17, 2020.
+*Carlos Motta’s new 4-channel video installation on LGBTQIA+ Dreamers, We Got Each Other’s Back—Chapter 1: Narrative Shifter: A Portrait of Julio Salgado, is on view as part of Soft Power at SFMOMA October 26–February 17, 2020.

-Collaborators and sponsors for Carlos Motta: We The Enemy and related events include the Center for Cultural Studies, Lionel Cantú Queer Resource Center, and the Arts Division.
+Collaborators and sponsors for Carlos Motta: We The Enemy and related events include SFMOMA, UCSC Center for Cultural Studies, Lionel Cantú Queer Resource Center, El Centro: Chicanx Latinx Resource, and UCSC Arts Division.
 Carlos Motta: We The Enemy has been generously funded by the Nion McEvoy Family Fund, Rowland and Pat Rebele, and annual donors to the Institute of the Arts and Sciences and the Mary Porter Sesnon Art Gallery.